9 Options for Cooking Green Beans So Even Picky Eaters Will Ask for Them

 Another one of the best ways to cook green beans on the stove is to sauté them.
 Some sautéed green bean recipes call for you to blanch them first.
 To blanch, follow the directions above and continue as directed below.

-In a large skillet ($40, Target), heat olive oil over medium-high heat.
+In a large skillet, heat olive oil over medium-high heat.
 Add beans.
-Cook the green beans, stirring occasionally, 3 to 4 minutes or until heated through.
+Cook the green beans, stirring occasionally, for 3 to 4 minutes or until heated through.
 Season with ½ teaspoon each salt and black pepper.
 Remove from heat.

 Try these sautéed green bean recipes, one with blanched beans and one without: